#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow vegetables and herbs.
+Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like squash, tomatoes, peppers, and cucumbers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might be lovely as well.
-Look into house plants and create an oasis within your home.
-A sunroom or covered porch is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+An indoor garden of greenery is also lovely, so create an oasis within your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors

-You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Summerlin Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with seed starter mix and potting soil.
+For best results, you'll want warming lights or a warming mat to go with your seed tray or planter pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Summerlin Garden Center — to stay organized and plant tiny soil plugs when the time comes.
+You can also use pots with potting soil and seed starter mix.

 Sprouts